Dynamism Biohack: The Iron Will

 EXERCISE FOR WILLPOWER

-Surprisingly, to increase your five pillars of a Dynamic health, exercise on the body builds the brain circuitry as well.
+Surprisingly, to increase your five pillars of Dynamic health, exercise on the body builds the brain circuitry as well.
 Like I indicated earlier, working on just one of the pillars works all five because they are dynamic in a continuum of constant motion, interconnectedness, and interplay.

 Exercises show increases in brain cells, gray and white matter, and the insulation on brain cells which increase their ability to conduct electricity to each other, to communicate better and stronger.
 Working out also enhances the biology of self-control, by increasing baseline heart rate variability and training the brain.
 Therefore, physical exercise and meditation make your brain bigger and faster.
 The prefrontal cortex shows the largest training effect.
 Do you remember how 80% of the excitatory input (electrical energy generation) to the brain is initiated?